 This is also a Dracula that, despite the lavish production values arrayed behind the production, remains curiously moribund.
 There is an over-familiarity to it.
 Frank Langella is outfitted with the traditional lines – “I never drink … wine” and “Listen to them – the children of the night – what music they make” but it feels more like a play in its umpteenth nightly run with actors going through the familiar lines of a well-trod script.
 There are occasional scenes where John Badham’s stylism surmounts the routine – like the scene where Dracula invites Lucy to dinner at a table lit up with hundreds of candles, where the camera pulls away to look down through a spider’s web as the spider slowly crawls across screen.
 Occasionally the confrontations between Dracula and Laurence Olivier’s hammy Van Helsing are delivered with a theatrically charged dynamism but there are too few of these.

 Other adaptations of Dracula are:– Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammer’s classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; the Spanish Count Dracula (1970) also with Christopher Lee; the cinematically-released tv movie Dracula (1974) with Jack Palance; Count Dracula (1977), the BBC tv adaptation with Louis Jourdan; Werner Herzog’s remake Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppola’s Bram Stoker’s Dracula (1992) with Gary Oldman; Guy Maddin’s ballet adaptation Dracula: Pages from a Virgin’s Diary (2002); Dracula (2002), an Italian modernized version starring Patrick Bergin; the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argento’s Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
-Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula.
+Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; the BBC mini-series Dracula (2020) starring Claes Bang; Bram Stoker’s Van Helsing (2021), which actually features no Dracula; and The Asylum’s Dracula: The Original Living Vampire (2021) with Jake Herbert.